Wild animal suffering: Proposed interventions

+Technological

 It has been argued that in the future, based on research, feasibility and whether interventions could be carried out without increasing suffering overall, existing forms of assistance for wild animals could be employed on a larger scale to reduce suffering.
-Technological proposals include gene drives and CRISPR to reduce the suffering of members of r-strategist species and using biotechnology to eradicate suffering in wild animals.
+Technological proposals include gene drives and CRISPR to reduce the suffering of members of r-selected species, and using biotechnology to eradicate suffering in wild animals.

+Preventing predation

 When it comes to reducing suffering as a result of predation, propositions include removing predators from wild areas, refraining from reintroducing predators into areas where they have previously gone extinct, arranging the gradual extinction of carnivorous species, and "reprogramming" them to become herbivores using germline engineering.
-With predation due to cats and dogs, it has been recommended that these companion animals should always be sterilized to prevent the existence of feral animals, that cats should be kept indoors and dogs kept on a leash, unless in designated areas.
+With predation due to cats and dogs, it has been recommended that these companion animals should always be sterilized to prevent the existence of feral animals, and that cats should be kept indoors and dogs kept on a leash, unless in designated areas.

+Preventing rewilding and implementing dewilding

+Rewilding projects have been advocated by various environmentalists, such as E. O. Wilson, who suggests that half of the Earth should be rewilded, and George Monbiot, who supports smaller-scale rewilding efforts.
+These programs often involve the reintroduction of species like wolves, beavers, and lynx to areas where they have been extirpated.
+However, Ole Martin Moen argues that such initiatives result in unnecessary suffering and should be halted.
+He claims that stopping rewilding efforts would reduce costs, ultimately freeing up resources to pursue other environmental goals.

+Josh Milburn argues that while rewilding is often viewed as a positive goal, there are situations where dewilding—actively preventing rewilding—may be more ethically responsible.
+He suggests that for animals whose presence is the result of historical human intervention, creating and maintaining non-wild habitats may be essential for their survival.
+Rather than pushing these animals to adapt to restored wild environments, which may not suit their needs, humans may have a duty to ensure individuals of these species can thrive in habitats that are not "natural".
+Dewilding thus becomes a way to support animals who are dependent on human-created spaces due to past human actions.

+Habitat reduction

-Some writers, such as Brian Tomasik have argued from a consequentialist perspective, that following the conclusion that the majority of wild animals live negative lives, that loss of habitat, rather than being opposed, should be encouraged.
-Tyler M. John and Jeff Sebo have criticised this position, terming it the "Logic of the Logger", based on the concept of the "Logic of the Larder".
+Some writers, like Brian Tomasik, argue that from a consequentialist perspective that since most wild animals lead lives filled with suffering, habitat loss should be encouraged rather than opposed.
+Tyler M. John and Jeff Sebo discuss and tentatively criticize this position, terming it the "Logic of the Logger", based on the concept of the "Logic of the Larder".